 However, I am always up for some sunshine time.
-And luckily, there were multiple beaches within a few kilometers of our site: Meadow Beach, Slapfoot Beach and Kedge Beach.
+And luckily, there were multiple beaches in Kejimkujik National Park and National Historic Site within a few kilometers of our site at Jeremy’s Bay Campground: Meadow Beach, Slapfoot Beach, and Kedge Beach.

 I didn’t realize we would have the opportunity for beach time during our trip to Kejimkujik.
 But I fully embraced this option and made sure to spend a few hours each day lounging on one of the serene Kejimkujik beaches.

 Since we were visiting during the week, none of the beaches got very busy.
 However, Slapfoot Beach was slightly less popular.
 Of course, this quieter option was my favorite!